KowabungaOfficial/Linux-Proton-Game-Fixes/README.md

 ---------------------------------------------------------------
 ### Xenia Manager (Xenia Canary) [Graphics Device Lost Fix] & [Crashing Fix] Gears Of War 2, 3, Judgement, & More
-1. Set "Queue Priority" to Normal
+1. Set "Queue Priority" to Realtime
-2. Set "Clear GPU Cache" to on
-3. Set "Scribble Heap" to on
-4. Make sure "Break On Unimplemented Instructions" is set to off
+2. Make sure "Break On Unimplemented Instructions" is set to on

 ```
 If All Else Fails: